 cat /proc/net/bonding/bond0

-Check that the bonding kernel module is installed on the server:
+Ensure that the bonding kernel module is installed on the server:

 lsmod |grep bond

-If there is no information in the response - the bonding kernel module is not installed.
+If there is no information in the response, the bonding kernel module is not installed.

 If the bonding kernel module is not installed, install it: